Streamability of nested word transductions: Visibly Pushdown Languages and Transductions

 Given a natural number $k\in \Nat$ and a \vpt $T$, one can define an \fst, denoted by $\fst(T,k)$, which is the restriction of $T$ to input words of height less than $k$.
-The transducer is naturally constructed by taking as states the configurations $(q,\sigma)$ of $T$ such that $|\sigma|\leq k$.
+The transducer \newcontent{$\fst(T,k)$} is naturally constructed by taking as states the configurations $(q,\sigma)$ of $T$ such that $|\sigma|\leq k$. \newcontent{In particular, its initial (resp.\ final) states are the pairs $(q,\bot)$ where $q$ is initial (resp.\ final), and there is a transition in $\fst(T,k)$ from state $(q,\sigma)$ to state $(p,\gamma)$ on reading $u\in\Sigma$, producing $v\in\Sigma^*$, if there is a (single) transition in $T$ from the configuration $(q,\sigma)$ to the configuration $(p,\gamma)$ on input $u$ and output $v$.}